Direct Access Testing

 Includes 10 general chemistry tests: Glucose, Sodium, Potassium, Chloride, Carbon Dioxide, Urea Nitrogen, Creatinine, Albumin, Phosphorus and Calcium.
 Recommended 8 hours of fasting.

 Includes Total Serum Iron, Unsaturated Iron Binding Capacity (UIBC), Total Iron Binding Capacity and Percent Iron Saturation.
 These tests measure the level of iron in the liquid part of your blood.

 Thyroid Function Panel

 Includes Ultra-sensitive Thyroid-Stimulating Hormone (TSH) and Free Thyroxine (Free T4).

 The Glucose test measures the amount of blood sugar at the time of collection and the Hemoglobin A1c measures the average amount of glucose in your blood during the last few months.
-Recommend 8 hours of fasting.
+Recommended 8 hours of fasting.

 Includes Total Cholesterol, Triglycerides, HDL, LDL, VLDL and Cardiac Risk calculation.
 These tests have been shown to be good indicators of whether someone is likely to have a heart attack or stroke caused by blockage of blood vessels (hardening of the arteries).
-Recommend 12 hours of fasting.
+Recommended 12 hours of fasting.

 No fasting is required.